vishal-handa/project-m2-nyan-cat/README.md

     2) The concept of the game was changed to include two different set of objects falling from the top.
 The circular china adds +1 life when caught, while the centaur removes the life by 10 when hit.
     4) For the different objects, a `kittyhaus.js` file was created that housed different animals with particular identifiers.
     3) This page also has it own specific music.
+    4) A check was added to the score/life (the default is 3), i.e. whenever it becomes zero, the game would be over.
+- On the game over page, an image is displayed with black background, a game over text, and a replay button.
+- This part also has its own specific audio.
+- Clicking on the replay button takes one to the gameplay again, and the life is reset to 3.